-The likely respondents to this collection of information are rural Alaska residents who wish to participate in specific subsistence fisheries on Federal land.
-The collected information is necessary to determine harvest success and harvest location in order to make management decisions relative to the conservation of healthy fish and wildlife populations.
+The likely respondents to this collection of information are rural Alaska residents who wish to participate in specific subsistence hunts on Federal land.
+The collected information is necessary to determine harvest success and harvest location in order to make management decisions relative to the conservation of healthy fish and shellfish populations.
 The annual burden of reporting and recordkeeping is estimated to average 0.25 hours per response, including time for reviewing instructions, gathering and maintaining data, and completing and reviewing the form.
-The estimated number of likely respondents under this rule is less than 5,000, yielding a total annual reporting and recordkeeping burden of 1,250 hours or less.
+The estimated number of likely respondents under this rule is less than 6,000, yielding a total annual reporting and recordkeeping burden of 1,500 hours or less.

 Direct comments on the burden estimate or any other aspect of this form to: Information Collection Officer, U.S. Fish and Wildlife Service, 1849 C Street, NW, MS 222 ARLSQ, Washington, DC 20240.
-Additional information collection requirements may be imposed if Local Advisory Committees subject to the Federal Advisory Committee Act are established under Subpart B.
+Additional information collection requirements may be imposed if Local Advisory Committees subject to the Federal Advisory Committee Act are established under Subpart B. We will submit for OMB approval any changes or additional information collection requirements not included in 1018- 0075.